AnastasiiaYe/test-task/README.md

 Runs the app in the production mode.

 ## Future improvements
-In the nearest future it is planned to implement a couple of improvements and features:
+In the nearest future it is planned to implement a couple of improvements and features: <br>
-Design:
+Design: <br>
-Responsive design: Currently project is written using Flexbox, responsive design will be provided, including media queries;
+Responsive design: Currently project is written using Flexbox, responsive design will be provided, including media queries; <br>
-Themes: Project will include possibility to change by user the desing thema (using 3 pre-set themes);
+Themes: Project will include possibility to change by user the desing thema (using 3 pre-set themes); <br>
-Minor improvements of the design.
+Minor improvements of the design. <br>

-Functionality:
+Functionality: <br>
 API: To the Project will be included GET/POST methods.
-Currently add / delete changes are represented only on UI.
+Currently add / delete changes are represented only on UI. <br>
-Documentation: Deployment instructions will be extended.
+Documentation: Deployment instructions will be extended. <br>

 ## Author
 Anastasiia Yemelianova: https://www.linkedin.com/in/anastasiia-y/.